syncfusion-content/maui-docs/MAUI/LinearGauge/pointers.md

 [`Shape Pointer`]()
 [`Content pointer`]()

 All the pointers can be customized as needed.
 You can add multiple pointers to the gauge to point multiple values on the same scale.
-The value of the pointer is set using the Value property.
+The value of the pointer is set using the [`Value`]() property.

 ![Pointer in linear gauge](images/pointers/pointers.PNG)

 ## Interaction with pointers

-The following code sample demonstrates how to update simple marker pointer value based on swipe or drag gestures.
+The following code sample demonstrates how to update a simple marker pointer value based on swipe or drag gestures.

 {% tabs %}